Prabuddhi-05/bevfusion_original/README.md

 # BEVFusion Framework Setup and Execution

 This repository provides setup instructions and usage guidelines for running the BEVFusion framework for **3D Object Detection using LiDAR and Multi-view Camera Fusion in the Bird's Eye View"** inside Docker.
-It is based on the [original BEVFusion repository by MIT HAN Lab](https://github.com/mit-han-lab/bevfusion).
+It is based on the ```dev/fusion-configs``` branch of the [original BEVFusion repository by MIT HAN Lab](https://github.com/mit-han-lab/bevfusion).

 ---
 ## Docker container setup